microsoft/powerapps-tools/Apps/EmergencyResponse/Preview/LabelCustomizations/readme.md

 - Some TextIDs (labels) can be found in the **OnVisible** property of a screen as a part of a collection.
 - HomeScreen, SplashScreen, FeedbackScreen, MeScreen, Buttons and the timestamp for last submitted data share the same TextIDs across apps.
 Other screens use separate values for TextIDs, even if the Default Text is same across apps; for example *Location*.
-- Canvas App Strings solution supports the following languages: de, es, fr, it, ja, ko, pl, pt-BR, pt-PT, tr.
+- Canvas App Strings solution supports the following languages: German, Spanish, French, Italian, Japanese,  Korean, Polish, Portuguese (Portugal), Portuguese (Brazil), and Turkish.